-Noom is a personalized weight loss app with access to coaching in your pocket!
-Their habit changing solution includes meal-plans, snacks and exercise tracking designed to fit individual lifestyle.
-Their custom plans are created using your unique goals and needs, teaching you a lifetime of healthy habits.
-Take Noom's 30 second quiz and start your customized plan today!
+Noom is a personalized weight loss app with access to coaching in your pocket.
+The company’s habit-changing solution includes daily lessons and progress tracking for meals and exercise designed to fit individual lifestyles.
+The custom plans are created from the Noom quiz that asks about your specific goals and needs.
+The program uses psychology to teach you a lifetime of healthy habits.

 - Community support

 - Dieticians aren’t available 24/7

 Noom is a weight loss app developed by registered dietitians and nutritionists.
 Through the app, users can log their meals, water intake and activities and get personalized support.

 Noom is a mobile-based wellness program that uses psychology to encourage long-term healthy eating habits.
 Through the Noom app, you get: